MCamp859/hello-world/ITM-README.md

 metadata like pedestrians detected, observed collisions and processed video feed.

-The application has capability to perform inferences over as much as 20 channels.
+The application has the capability to perform inferences over as much as 20 channels.
 In addition, the visualizer is capable of showing each feed separately as well as all the feeds at the same time using Grafana\*.
 The user can visualize the output remotely over a browser, provided that